 As Dong-Hun grapples with this reality, his jobless oldest brother, Sang-Hoon, is also separated from his wife.
 Meanwhile, youngest brother Gi-Hoon has dreams of becoming a movie director.
 Together, all these characters come together where drama obviously ensues.

-Throughout the series the reasoning behind Yoon-Hee’s affair soon becomes clear while IU’s acting as the cold Ji-An really helps ignite this drama.
+Throughout the series the reasoning behind Yoon-Hee’s affair isn’t really made clear but some excellent acting from IU as the cold Ji-An really helps ignite this drama.

 Big Little Lies

 Similarities – Characters Keeping Secrets

 While the needless second season does dampen the experience somewhat, the first season of Big Little Lies is damn near perfect storytelling.
 With incredible acting, a slow burn mystery and some great reveals across the 7 episodes, Big Little Lies is arguably one of the best miniseries in recent memory.

 The story predominantly follows three Mums and their families.
 Boisterous Madeline struggles with her children growing up and not needing her anymore whilst simultaneously dealing with conflicted emotions toward current husband Ed.